-Lyhour is a 14 year old from Phnom Penh in Cambodia who attended a school screening program that visited his high school, funded by Optometry Giving Sight and supported by the Brien Holden Vision Institute.
+Lyhour is a 14-year-old from Phnom Penh in Cambodia who attended a school screening program that visited his high school.
+The program was funded by Optometry Giving Sight and supported by the Brien Holden Foundation.

 “About three years ago I started having trouble at school and at home being unable to see things clearly.
 Something changed in my eyes.
 I had to get very close to everything before it was easy for me to see,” Lyhour said.

 “This made my life at school very hard especially as I got older and my vision got worse,” Lyhour explained.
 “I just wanted to be able to see like the other children in my class.”

 Lyhour explained his excitement when he knew the school screening was coming to his school.
 He described thinking that maybe there was a new solution for his vision problem.
 “My life became happy again imagining that maybe I don’t have to spend my whole life not being able to see well,” he smiled.